 This HN provides progression routes to further study (see Progression).

-The HND Biomedical Sciences is suitable for a wide range of candidates including:
+The HNC and HND Radio are suitable for a wide range of candidates including:

 As with all SQA qualifications, entry is at the discretion of the centre.
 Examples of formal entry qualifications include: